aery32/sublime-aery32/README.md

 ## Plug-in Dependencies

-Aery32 plug-in is dependent of two other Sublime Text plug-ins, which are
-needed: SublimeClang and Nettuts+ Fetch, `SublimeClang-18082013.sublime-package` and `NettutsFetch-2.0.0.sublime-package` files respectively.
-The package file name can vary according to the version number.

-The dependent plug-ins will be installed automatically by the Aery32 plug-in if needed.
-If you decide to pre-install these plug-ins, Aery32 plug-in won't overwrite or modify your installations.
+Aery32 plug-in is dependent of two Sublime Text plug-ins, which are SublimeClang and Nettuts+ Fetch.
+The dependent plug-in will be installed automatically by the Aery32 plug-in if needed.
+If you decide to pre-install one or both of these plug-ins, Aery32 plug-in will notice this and will not overwrite or modify your installation.

 ## License